pirafrank/fpiracom/pages/pages/projects.md

 ### Desktop

 #### [Alfred Workflows]({{ site.baseurl }}/alfred-for-mac)
 Useful Alfred workflows to enhance your productivity on Mac.
-Great for developers and power-users.
+Good for developers and power-users.

 #### [Battery Life Extender]({{ site.baseurl }}/projects/ble)
 The niblest solution of a battery life extender for OS X. Take care of your MacBook.